Geva Mentor: Early life, family and education

-Playing career
+Club career

 Team Bath

-Between 2001 and 2007, Mentor played for Team Bath, initially in the Super Cup and later in the Netball Superleague.
+Between 2001 and 2007, Mentor played for Team Bath, initially in the Super Cup and later in the Netball Super League.
 In 2004 she was a member of the Team Bath squad that won the Super Cup.
-In 2005–06, she was a member of Team Bath team that won the inaugural Netball Superleague title.
+In 2005–06, she was a member of Team Bath team that won the inaugural Netball Super League title.
 Mentor was Player of the Match in the Grand Final when Team Bath retained the title in 2006–07.

 Adelaide Thunderbirds

 In 2008, Mentor was one of several England internationals to join the ANZ Championship.
 Mentor signed for Adelaide Thunderbirds.
 In 2010, she was a member of the Thunderbirds team that won the premiership.
 She finished the 2010 season as ANZ Championship Grand Final MVP.

 Surrey Storm

 Mentor played with Surrey Storm during the 2009–10 Netball Superleague season.
 In September 2009 herself and Sonia Mkoloma became the first two players to sign for the rebranded franchise.
 In March 2010, both Mentor and Mkoloma left Surrey Storm to return to the ANZ Championship.